efemar/psychic-game/README.md

 ## Psychic-Game

-This a fun and interactive game built using javascript where the player needs to guess which letter the computere has randomly selected.
+This a fun and interactive game built using javascript where the player needs to guess which letter the computer has randomly selected.

 Each player's guess is catalogued and the number of guesses decreases at each unsuccessful trial.